 A poor Largest Contentful Paint LCP score signifies a critical delay in the visibility of your website's primary content, leading to a negative user experience.
 As a critical Core Web Vital, it reflects how quickly the main content of a page is rendered on screen.

-Introduction to LCP
+How to Identify LCP Issues

 Perceived slow page load: Users experience a noticeable delay in primary content appearance, making the site feel unresponsive.